chrthomsen/pygrametl/docs/examples/parallel.rst

     shrdconn.commit()
     shrdconn.close()

-The above example shows how to partition data of the product dimension over multiple decoupled tables.
-This allows operations on the dimension to be processed by two different processes.
-The rows are partitioned using hash partitioning on the column `name` in the product dimension.
-A shared sequence factory is used to provide surrogate keys for the product dimension, as using a self-incrementing integer would assign the same value to multiple rows.
-This is not needed for the fact table as only one table handles all operations on the fact table in the database, so a simple auto incrementing integer is fine.
+The above example shows how to partition the data of the product dimension to multiple decoupled tables.
+This allows operations on the dimension to be performed by two different processes.
+The rows are partitioned using hash partitioning on the attribute :attr:`name`.
+A shared sequence factory is used to provide surrogate keys for the product dimension, as using a self-incrementing key would assign the same value to multiple rows.
+This is not needed for the fact table as only one table handles all operations on the fact table in the database, so a simple self-incrementing key is fine.

 Splitpoints
 -----------
-As CPU-intensive operations are often performed in user-defined functions, the decorator :func:`.splitpoint` is provided.
-This decorator functions in much the same way as decoupled classes does for tables, as a number of processes are spawned to run the function.
-The first time a functions with a decorator is called, a process is created to handle the call.
+As CPU intensive operations are often performed in user-defined functions, the decorator :func:`.splitpoint` is provided.
+This decorator functions in much the same way as decoupled classes do for tables, as a number of processes are spawned to run the function.
+The number of processes to spawn can be passed to the decorator, allowing more processes to be created for functions with a longer run time.
+The first time a function with a decorator is called, a process is created to handle the call.
 This is done until the number of created process match the argument given to the decorator.
-If no process is available, the call and its arguments are added to a :class:`.queue` and sent to a process when one is idle.
-The number of processes to spawn can be passed to the decorator, allowing more processes to be created for functions with a longer running time.
-If a split function calls another function that requires synchronisation it can be annotated with a new split point with *one* as argument, specifying that only one process is allowed to call this function at a time.
+Then, if a process is not available, the call and its arguments are added to a :class:`.queue` shared by the process created for the splitpoint.
+If a split function calls another function that requires synchronization it can be annotated with a new splitpoint with one as the argument, specifying that only one process is allowed to call this function at a time.
 To ensure all annotated functions are finished, the function :func:`.endsplits` must be called, which joins all processes created by split points up to that point.